RAID Data RecoveryRAID Data Recovery

 RAID 10, also known as RAID 1+0, is a combination of RAID 1 and RAID 0.
 It provides high levels of both performance and redundancy, making it an ideal solution for applications that require both.

 In RAID 10, data is first mirrored across pairs of drives, similar to RAID 1.
-This means that every block of data is written to two drives simultaneously, providing redundancy in case one drive fails.
+Every data block is written to two drives simultaneously, providing redundancy in case one drive fails.
 Then, the mirrored pairs are striped together, like RAID 0, to improve performance.

 This striping allows for data to be read and written across multiple drives simultaneously, increasing read and write speeds.